Cailyn Hansen

 - Public link

-- Paul Feyerabend, Against Method (Introduction + ch.
-18 "Realism and Instrumentalism")
+- Paul Feyerabend, Against Method (Introduction + Chapter 18)

 - Link in course materials

-- Bruno Latour, We Have Never Been Modern (Introduction)
+- Bruno Latour, We Have Never Been Modern (Chapters 1, 3, and 4)

 - Link in course materials